Rapidity renormalized TMD soft and beam functions at two loops: Comparison to the literature

 In \subsec{rel_BN} we study the relation of our scheme to the one of \mycites{Becher:2010tm,Becher:2012yn}.
 The NNLO factorization ingredients for the latter have been calculated in \mycites{Gehrmann:2012ze,Gehrmann:2014yya}.
 Recently, the authors of \mycite{Echevarria:2015byo} have computed the soft function in the scheme of \mycite{GarciaEchevarria:2011rb} to NNLO.
 The result still contains explicit poles in $\eps$ and their rapidity regulator.
 The corresponding beam functions are only known to NLO so far. \footnote{Note that the NNLO calculations in \mycites{Gehrmann:2012ze,Gehrmann:2014yya,Echevarria:2015byo} all have been performed with slightly modified regulators, which are better suited for higher loop calculations, as compared to the initial papers.}

 In \mycites{Becher:2010tm,Becher:2012yn} the bare ($\bb$ space) soft function is, by construction and to all orders in perturbation theory, identical to one.
-The analog to the renormalized/resummed soft function is absorbed into the collinear functions (TMDPDFs) and the 'collinear anomaly' exponential as we will see below.
+The analog to the renormalized/resummed soft function is absorbed into the collinear functions (TMDPDFs) and the `collinear anomaly' exponential as we will see below.
 In \mycites{Gehrmann:2012ze,Gehrmann:2014yya} the corresponding TMDPDFs and the collinear anomaly exponent are determined to NNLO.
 Identifying the exact relation to our scheme together with our NNLO results for the soft function allows us to extract the NNLO expressions for our beam functions.
 We will work this out in detail below.
 The results for the rapidity renormalized NNLO beam functions we present in section \ref{sec:beam}.

 TMD distributions have actually first been considered in traditional QCD.
 Again, the final result for the differential cross section should agree with the SCET predictions (up to higher order terms).
-The relation of the SCET scheme we are comparing to the direct QCD approach of \mycites{Collins:1984kg,deFlorian:2000pr,deFlorian:2001zd,Bozzi:2005wk,Catani:2010pd,deFlorian:2011xf,Catani:2013tia, Catani:2011kr, Catani:2012qa}, has been discussed in \mycites{Becher:2010tm,Gehrmann:2014yya}.
+The relation between the SCET scheme we are comparing to in \subsec{rel_BN} and the direct QCD approach of \mycites{Collins:1984kg,deFlorian:2000pr,deFlorian:2001zd,Bozzi:2005wk, Catani:2010pd,deFlorian:2011xf,Catani:2013tia, Catani:2011kr, Catani:2012qa} has been discussed in \mycites{Becher:2010tm,Gehrmann:2014yya}.